-Planting trees is a rewarding experience.
-Trees provide us with numerous benefits, from shade to cleaner air.
-Unfortunately, some of us don’t have the space to plant any trees where we live.
-There are types of trees that do well when planted in containers though.
+Planting trees is a rewarding experience, as they provide us with numerous benefits, such as shade and cleaner air.
+Unfortunately, some of us don’t have the space to plant trees where we live, but there are types of trees that do well when planted in containers.
 Here are a few trees you can grow in containers.

-Citrus trees themselves do okay in containers, but there are varieties of dwarf citrus tree that handle container planting much better.
-THese trees will usually stay low to the ground and enjoy full sun.
+Citrus trees themselves do okay in containers, but there are varieties of dwarf citrus trees that handle container planting much better.
+These trees will usually stay low to the ground and enjoy full sun.
 They grow well in zones 9 to 11.

 Fig trees are another fruiting tree that does well when kept in a container, although their growth will certainly be stunted.
 They are hardy to zones 7 through 9, though some might do well in zone 6.
 Try to find fig trees that are already growing in your region for the hardiest possible trees.

 5. Palo Verde

 Palo verde is the tree for you if you live in a more arid environment but still want to grow a container tree on your porch or patio.
 It flowers from April to June and will grow to be 15 to 30 feet tall.
 If you need the tree to be smaller than that, it handles pruning well.
 They grow well in zones 9 and 10.